Ambiwlans/JiKen/README.md

 ## Host/Location

 # https://jiken.fly.dev/
-* Using Fly as a webhost, ClearDB for MySQL, Redislabs for sessions.
+* Using Fly as a webhost, PlanetScale for MySQL, Redislabs for sessions.

 ## Math